freitas2u/standard-backend/README.md

 # standard-backend
-A standard backend using NodeJs with TypeScript (allowJs)
+A standard backend using NodeJs with TypeScript (allowJs).

+This project already has a EsLint, EditorConfig e Prettier configurations.